Easy Conditioning far beyond Gaussian: Stability by conditioning

 \subsubsection{Examples}

 Stability by marginalization and conditioning can be demonstrated by showing that the marginal or conditional distributions remain within the same family of distributions, albeit in a lower dimension.
-Here, we will present several examples of distribution families that exhibit this property. \begin{itemize}
+Here, we will present several examples of distribution families that exhibit this property, as well as two counter-examples. \begin{itemize}